Urban Agriculture Overlay District Health Impact Assessment

 - Cleveland Planning Commission, partnering with Cuyahoga County Board of Health, Saint Lukes Foundation, Cleveland Department of Public Health

-The HIA seeks to examine the legislation in a way that brings to light the unintended impacts and make recommendations to mitigate them.
-Upon completion of the HIA, the team will present the information to our city council health committee with recommendations for amendments to the pending legislation.
+The HIA sought to examine the legislation in a way that highlighted the unintended impacts and make recommendations to mitigate them.
+Upon completion of the HIA, the team presented the information to our city council health committee with recommendations for amendments to the pending legislation.

 The HIA is providing local officials with an organized approach for considering health impacts in a thoughtful and careful way.